Here's how and when to watch the new season of The Great British Bake Off

-Great British Bake Off 2021: When is GBBO on and what theme is Bake Off this week?
+Great British Bake Off 2021: When is GBBO on and who left Bake Off this week?

 Great British Bake Off is back in 2021.
 Here’s when, where, and how to watch.